Last updated: June 19, 2023.

-This website’s domain name and servers, including databases, are hosted by GoDaddy — within GoDaddy hosting settings, we have this manually switched to European serves but independent test show that the location of our site remains the United States.
+This website’s domain name and servers, including databases, are hosted by GoDaddy — within GoDaddy hosting settings, we have this manually switched to European serves and this is recorded as being based in Frankfurt in Germany, ie within the EU.

-Emails set to us are via the above mentioned servers or directly to our Gmail account.
+Emails sent to us are via the above-mentioned servers or directly to our Gmail account.
 Gmail has servers in Europe, including Ireland, the Netherlands, Finland and Belgium, but at the time of writing this it is unclear if our account is hosted within these EU countries or elsewhere.

-WordPress and its parent and sister companies are hosted in the United States.
+WordPress and its parent and sister companies are hosted in the EU and the United States.

 IrishCycle.com takes all reasonable steps to secure your personal information from unauthorised access, use or disclosure and secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorised access, use or disclosure.

 If at any point you believe the information we process on you is incorrect you can request to see this information and have it corrected or deleted.
-If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated –email@example.com.
+If you wish to raise a complaint about how we have handled your personal data, you can contact us to have the matter investigated — firstname.lastname@example.org.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the Irish Data Protection Commission.

-IrishCycle.com will occasionally update this privacy notice to reflect services changes, legal changes, compliance with existing changing and/or feedback from website readers or users.
+IrishCycle.com will occasionally update this privacy notice to reflect service changes, legal changes, compliance with existing changes and/or feedback from website readers or users.
 IrishCycle.com encourages you to periodically review this notice to be informed of how your data is being processed.